WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_processes.md

 ### **Outputs:**

-* if needed, Proposed new Business Process definitions as PlanDefinitions
+* Proposed new Business Process definitions as PlanDefinitions (following the SMARTBusinessProces profile).
 * Narrative page with business processes overview for the scope of the current guideline
-* Business Process as BPMN or BPM+ file
+* For readability, Business Process shall contain BPMN or BPM+ content or a separate diagram TO DO: Where is this content?
+TO DO: Add the rendering of BPMN diagrams to the IG Publisher template

 ### **Activities:**